-Dental Radiology (3)

-Continuation of Denhy 110 with continued emphasis on intra-oral radiographic techniques.
+Dental Radiology (3) Continuation of Denhy 110 with continued emphasis on intra-oral radiographic techniques.
 Prerequisite: Admission to the Dental Hygiene Program or permission of instructor.
 Mandatory decimal grading.

-Dental Anatomy and Morphology (2)
+DENTAL HYGIENE 112 Dental Anatomy and Morphology (2)

 Lecture and laboratory exercises on nomenclature, anatomy, morphology and function of the primary and permanent dentitions.
 Prerequisite: Admission to the Dental Hygiene Program or permission of instructor.
+Mandatory decimal grading.